 The following examples assume the modules were imported as such:

-show system info
+show system info#

 Some operational commands have methods to refresh the variables in an object:

-See more examples in the Usage Guide.
+See more examples in the How to Guides.

 PAN-OS 8.0 by default does not allow connections to the API with TLS 1.0.
 Unfortunately, the latest OSX and many linux distros come with OpenSSL versions that don't support TLS 1.1 or 1.2.
 OpenSSL 1.0.1 or higher is needed to connect to PAN-OS 8.0.
 If you try to connect with a lower version of OpenSSL, you'll get a connection error.
 There are two solutions: